 People with leukemia commonly experience shortness of breath, also called dyspnea.
 This symptom occurs when you feel like you can’t take in a full breath of air.
+It can make everyday activities like walking or climbing stairs much more difficult.

 About 1 out of 3 people experience breathlessness during the early stages of leukemia.
 People with any type of leukemia can develop this symptom.